psf/black/docs/contributing/issue_triage.md

 - link related issues
 - provide the first initial feedback / support

-Note that triage is typically the first response to an issue, so don't fret if the issue doesn't make much progress after initial triage.
+Note that triage is typically the first response to an issue, so don't freak if the issue doesn't make much progress after initial triage.
 The main goal of triaging to prepare the issue for future more specific development or discussion, so _eventually_ it will be resolved.